 No thickening agents need to be added (no cornstarch, flour, or pectin).
 All you need is to continue to cook it to evaporate the water.

-When you first puree the apple butter, chances are it will be soupy.
+When you first puree the apple butter, chances are it will be runny.
 That's normal.
 It needs to be cooked down to thicken (by evaporating liquid).
 Keep cooking it and it will eventually thicken.

 That said, not every batch will cook down in the same amount of time.
 Two variables affect this: amount of liquid and the rate of evaporation.